vaishali-sharma-20/Regula-Falsi-Method/README.md

 ## Method and results

 Start
-Read values of x0, x1 and e
+Read values of x0, x1 and e.

 *Here x0 and x1 are the two initial guesses e is the degree of accuracy or the absolute error i.e. the stopping criteria* Computer function values f(x0) and f(x1)